June 11, 2019 Democratic Primary Election

-- The Republican Party will choose its candidates for the November election via a Party canvass.
+- The Republican Party will nominate its candidates for the November election via a Party canvass in early June.
 Contact the local Republican Party for more information on deadlines, www.alexgop.org.

 - Independent candidates for the November election have until 7 p.m. on June 11, 2019 to file their candidate paperwork.